promethivm-labs/Summa-Generativarum/README.md

 ### 1. Purpose

-To determine whether the CFPE framework functions as a **practical analytic instrument**—capable of diagnosing completeness and generativity in a formally closed scientific theory—without altering its empirical or mathematical content.
+To determine whether the GCS framework functions as a **practical analytic instrument**—capable of diagnosing completeness and generativity in a formally closed scientific theory—without altering its empirical or mathematical content.

 ---